 What to expect when departing from Abilene Regional Airport

-Once you land at DFW, they have great signage for finding your way as well as people in orange shirts that literally get paid to help folks just like you!
-Don’t be embarrassed to ask, most of the people on the flight with you have the same questions.
+Once you land at DFW, they have great signage for finding your way as well as people in orange shirts who literally get paid to help folks just like you!
+Don’t be embarrassed to ask.
+Most of the people on the flight with you have the same questions.
 You will more than likely need to change terminals.
 The Skylink, which is a tram system at DFW Airport, is the greatest thing ever.
-There are many locations to get on it and takes you almost exactly where you need to be!
-Before you enter the Skylink there are electronic signs that will display at which gates that particular tram will stop.
+There are many locations to get on it and it takes you almost exactly where you need to be!
+Before you enter the Skylink there are electronic signs that will display the gates where that particular tram will stop.

 Then, on the return flight, depending on airport, just know that you may have to use an American Airlines check-in kiosk.
 The kiosk is super user friendly and there’s usually an AA attendant helping folks with any questions.
 (At Abilene Regional Airport it’s easier to go to the ticket agent at the counter!)